ASPxISSP/.github/profile/README.md

     * ~~list avatars~~
     * ~~get avatar/puzzle by key~~
 * ~~S3 module~~
+* Add received assets to S3 bucket and integrate into the app

 ## Mobile
 * ~~Auth screens - login and register~~